THE GUIDE to NEW YORK

 The Downtown Manhattan Heliport is one of the most advanced heliports in the industry and provides the ultimate in user comfort and convenience.
 Saker JRB has ramp parking that accommodates helicopters up to 50,000 pounds.
 Its terminal offers a VIP lounge, flight operations, and general administrative office space

 Location: Located at the foot of Wall Street above the Battery on Pier 6, on the East River north of the Staten Island Ferry and south of the South Street Seaport.
-Only minutes by helicopter from Kennedy, Newark Liberty, LaGuardia, and Teterboro Airports, makes it convenient for busy executives, leisure travellers, and sightseers who want to experience the sweeping views of the New York and New Jersey skyline from high above.
+Only minutes by helicopter from Kennedy, Newark Liberty, LaGuardia, and Teterboro Airports, makes it convenient for busy executives, leisure travelers, and sightseers who want to experience the sweeping views of the New York and New Jersey skyline from high above.

 Services Offered: Fuel, VIP Lounge, Flight Operations, Ramp Parking, Office Space